ESMCI/cime/doc/source/users_guide/running-a-case.rst

 Restarting a run
 ======================

-Restart files are written by each active component (and some data components) at intervals dictated by the driver via the setting of the ``env_run.xml`` variables, ``$REST_OPTION`` and ``$REST_N``.
-Restart files allow the model to stop and then start again with bit-for-bit exact capability (i.e. the model output is exactly the same as if it had never been stopped).
+Each active component (and some data components) write restart files at intervals that are dictated by the driver via the setting of the ``$REST_OPTION`` and ``$REST_N`` variables in **env_run.xml**.
+Restart files allow the model to stop and then start again with bit-for-bit exact capability; the model output is exactly the same as if the model had not stopped).
 The driver coordinates the writing of restart files as well as the time evolution of the model.
-All components receive restart and stop information from the driver and write restarts or stop as specified by the driver.
+All components receive restart and stop information from the driver and write restarts or stop as the drives specifies.

-It is important to note that runs that are initialized as branch or hybrid runs, will require restart/initial files from previous model runs (as specified by the variables, ``$RUN_REFCASE`` and ``$RUN_REFDATE``).
-These required files must be prestaged by the user to the case ``$RUNDIR`` (normally ``$EXEROOT/run``) before the model run starts.
-This is normally done by just copying the contents of the relevant ``$RUN_REFCASE/rest/$RUN_REFDATE.00000`` directory.
+Keep in mind that runs initialized as branch or hybrid runs, require restart/initial files from previous model runs (as specified by the variables ``$RUN_REFCASE`` and ``$RUN_REFDATE``).
+The user must pre-stage these required files to the case ``$RUNDIR`` (normally ``$EXEROOT/run``) before the model run starts.
+Normally this is done by copying the contents of the relevant **$RUN_REFCASE/rest/$RUN_REFDATE.00000** directory.

-Whenever a component writes a restart file, it also writes a restart pointer file of the form, ``rpointer.$component``.
-The restart pointer file contains the restart filename that was just written by the component.
-Upon a restart, each component reads its restart pointer file to determine the filename(s) to read in order to continue the model run.
-As examples, the following pointer files will be created for a component set using full active model components.
+Whenever a component writes a restart file, it also writes a restart pointer file in the format **rpointer.$component**.
+The pointer file contains the name of that new restart file.
+Upon a restart, each component reads the pointer file to determine which file to read in order to continue the run.
+These are examples of pointer files created for a component set using full active model components.
 ::